-- Australia has finally chosen in September 2017 to forge a long lasting industry by creating a national space agency now which has a mandate, authority, technical competence, a modest 5 year budget and major 5-10year international partnerships to make it election cycle proof.
+- Australia finally chose in September 2017 to forge a long lasting industry by creating a national space agency now which has a mandate, authority, technical competence, a modest 5 year budget and major 5-10year international partnerships to make it election cycle proof.

-How much does Australia spend on space?
-Do we even have the budget?
+How much did Australia spend on space before the Space Agency?
+Did we even have the budget?

-Australian civil space budget for space is quite a bit.
-The Department of Industry alone spends on average $89million/year purchasing satellite data.
+Australian civil space budget for space has been between $3billion – $5billion each year, spread out across 17 different agencies and departments.
+The Department of Industry alone spends on average $89million/year specifically purchasing satellite data and the other departments don’t list it so clearly, as it’s considered under other budget lines, so you have to dig further to consolidate the overall figures.
 Check out the latest reports & download some of them.

 etc… There are currently 17 different Australian Departments and Agencies in addition to all the State Government GIS Departments and Optus/NBN sending billions of dollars overseas to purchase satellite data.
 See a summary slideshow here.